scaleoutsystems/fedn/README.rst

 Leverage both a flexible local development environment and a managed deployment of the server-side (SaaS) to accelerate development of real-world federated learning applications.

 Design principles:

--  **Seamless transion from proof-of-concepts to real-world FL**.
+-  **Seamless transition from proof-of-concepts to real-world FL**.
 FEDn has been designed to make the journey from R&D to real-world deployments as smooth as possibe.
 Develop your federated learning use case in a pseudo-local environment, then deploy it to FEDn Studio (cloud or on-premise) for real-world scenarios.
 No code change is required to go from development and testing to production.

 -  **Designed for massive scalability and resilience.** FEDn enables the coordination of clients and model aggregation through multiple aggregation servers sharing the workload.
-This design makes the framework scalable to millions of clients in a cross-device setting and to large models in a cross-silo setting.
+This hierarchical design makes the framework well suited borh for cross-silo and cross-device use-cases.
 FEDn seamlessly recover from failures in all critical components, and manages intermittent client-connections, ensuring robust deployment in production environments.

--  **Security first.** FL clients do not need to open any ingress ports, facilitating distributed deployments across a wide variety of settings.
+-  **Secure by design.** FL clients do not need to open any ingress ports, facilitating distributed deployments across a wide variety of settings.
 Additionally, FEDn utilizes secure, industry-standard communication protocols and supports token-based authentication and RBAC for FL clients (JWT), providing flexible integration in diverse production environments.

 -  **Developer and data scientist friendly.** Extensive event logging and distributed tracing enables developers to monitor experiments in real-time, simplifying troubleshooting and auditing processes.
 Machine learning metrics can be accessed via both a Python API and visualized in an intuitive UI that helps the data scientists analyze and communicate ML-model training progress.